oliverjam/learn-password-security/README.md

 We can solve this problem by creating a _random_ salt to add to each password.
 This will ensure that each hash is totally unique, even if the password is the same.

-This has an additional complication: we have to store the random salt along with the password so that we can use the salt to create the comparison hash when a user logs in.
+This has an additional complication: we have to store the random salt along with the password.
+We need to use it to hash the password a user submits when they log in so that we can correctly compare with the stored hash.
 We can concatenate the salt onto the final hash string:

 ```js
 const SALT = crypto.randomBytes(12).toString("hex"); // random 12 byte string